 Tootie also has taught me about the importance of staying fit, active and healthy.
 In addition to motivating me to run, she has cheered me on during tennis matches and reminded me to hit the gym to lift weights (seriously, she calls to tell me she did her water aerobics as a "friendly" reminder).
 Along those same lines, Tootie values appearances.
 While she doesn't tolerate "high maintenance" types, I am constantly mindful of her advice to never leave the house without looking my best - you never know who you might run into at the grocery store!

 My grandmother also taught me the value of an education, of having a successful career, and of being able to stand on my own two feet.
-And, she taught me that while money isn't everything and it can't buy happiness, it can make life easier - save accordingly, but don't be afraid to splurge on occasion.
+She taught me that while money isn't everything and it can't buy happiness, it can make life easier - save accordingly, but don't be afraid to splurge on occasion.
 And, definitely don't forget to stash some $20 bills under the mattress for a rainy day (or a run on the bank)!
-Tootie taught me to appreciate, but not to expect, the finer things in life - a gourmet meal, a great bottle of wine, or a handmade designer dress - and, she introduced me to theatre, art, and travel.
-And, from Tootie, I learned about self-confidence, about being able to walk into a room full of strangers without hesitation.
-Above all else, though, my grandmother has taught me the importance of family, including close friends, and of having someone who will stay by your side through thick and thin.
+Tootie taught me to appreciate, but not to expect, the finer things in life - a gourmet meal, a great bottle of wine, or a handmade designer dress.
+She also introduced me to the theatre, art, and travel.
+And, from Tootie, I learned about self-confidence and holding my head high even in the most intimidating situations.

 So, where is the man I can take with me on my next trip to visit Tootie?